litl/backoff/README.rst

 Logging configuration
 ---------------------

-Errors and backoff and retry attempts are logged to the 'backoff' logger.
+By default, backoff and retry attempts are logged to the 'backoff' logger.
 By default, this logger is configured with a NullHandler, so there will be nothing output unless you configure a handler.
 Programmatically, this might be accomplished with something as simple